-I am learning that The Justice Journey Experience™ is a spiritual journey.
+The Justice Journey Experience™ is a discipling spiritual transformative journey.
 It is less about my plans to do something about injustice and more about God’s plan to heal this land by using his redeemed people to do his work here on earth.
 Fran Hoag, Willow Creek Community Church…Justice Journey Participant

 The structure of The Justice Journey Experience promotes one-on-one and small group interaction, creating safe places for people to interact across racial lines.
 The Justice Journey Experience™ placed great emphasis on small group interaction to allow participants time and space to process each day’s events.
 In addition, relationship building starts prior to the journey, with a gathering at a designated church for a Sunday service and an orientation session typical lead by Dr. Michael Emerson, author of Divided by Faith.

 We can make a difference.
 We can get over our hatred.
 We do not have to accept what we see on our streets across this nation.
 But we cannot do it with a divided church.
 God wants all of us to be involved.
 Dr. John Perkins, President, John Perkins Foundation for Reconciliation and Development.